hackdanismo/phearl/README.md

-# phearl
+# Phearl
-A PHP Framework for building applications, websites and APIs.
+`Phearl` (pronounced /`fer-l`ː/) is a PHP Framework for building applications, websites and APIs.
 Released under the MIT Licence.

 ## Connect to the Database
 Credentials for the database can be found in the `config/config.php` configuration file.
 This file will contain the details for the `host`, `username`, `password` and `database name` to connect to the database.